-The owner details for the microchips are held on a national database which only organisations owning a scanner are all able to obtain, therefore reuniting owner and pet.
+The owner details for the microchips are held on a national database which only organisations owning a scanner are able to obtain, therefore reuniting owner and pet.

 For the microchip to remain the most reliable source of identification it is imperative that owners simply update any contact details held on the database.

-This is also a requirement for the pets travel scheme.
+This is also a requirement for the Pets Travel Scheme.
 For more information regarding microchipping or to book an appointment please call the surgery on 01753 858893.